 Now, I’d be remiss if I didn’t mention the closed entrances systemwide.
 An obvious improvement is one echoed by other advocates:

-Reopen closed entrances systemwide, and accelerate ADA accessibility.
+Reopen closed entrances systemwide, and accelerate full ADA accessibility.

 Taken together, this is the low-hanging fruit of NYC Subway expansion and improvement.
-These ideas – almost all of which use existing infrastructure – would improve travel for tens of thousands of people.
+These ideas – almost all of which use existing infrastructure – would improve travel for many subway riders.